russom/CarND-Capstone/README.md

 sudo chmod u+x {simulator_file_name}
 ```

-In terms of other depednencies, they would depend on the kind of installation selected.
+In terms of other dependencies, they would depend on the kind of installation selected.
 There are, in fact, two options to run the code: through a native installation on a Linux environment or using a Docker container.

 Please use **one** of the two installation options, either native **or** Docker installation.
 Consider that most of the testing done for the code happened with the **Docker** installation.

 **NOTE** on websocket set up:

 For both installations you might have to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For this you can use the scripts and follow the instructions provided in previous projects (like the [Path Planning](https://github.com/russom/CarND-P7-Path-Planning)) one.

----

 Docker Installation
 ---